ASUCICREPO/amazon-transcribe-live-call-multilingual-contact-center/README.md

 -> we need to edit the lambda function for adding realtime graphQl updates to the call details page.
 The code for lambda function is present in the Assets/Lambda-mlcc-edited/ mlcc-Transcribe-Polly.py file.
     - for graphQl schema we need to edit it by going to appsync console and then going to the schema section of graphQl API and then editing the schema by referencing the file present in the Assets/schema-graph-ql/schema.graphql file.
     - Lambda layer with gql is needed to be connected to this lambda function.
-The layer can be created using aws cdk is present in the Backend-layer/CIC-multi-lambda-v5 folder.
+The layer can be created using aws cdk is present in the Backend-layer/CIC-multi-lambda-v5 folder (refer to the README.md file in the folder for more details).

 ### New Connect Flow implementation: